The Benefits of Car Wrap Advertising

 So by nature, commuters are an exceptional advertising target in terms of both income and consumption habits.
 Thirty-five percent of heavy commuters come from households earning $75,000+, compared to only 23 percent for the U.S. average income profile.
 This group is likely to be aged between 25 and 54.

-Moreover, the Arbitron study concludes consumers that are reached repeatedly with a message show higher advertiser awareness, brand recall and purchase behavior.
+Moreover, the Arbitron study concludes consumers who are reached repeatedly with a message show higher advertiser awareness, brand recall, and purchase behavior.
 Vehicle wrapping, then, offers advertisers an excellent opportunity to reach commuters on the highways and city streets.

 “Wrapped vehicles not only place messages in front of target consumers, they also provide the opportunity for direct customer contact through coupon distribution, sampling and other promotional tactics,” notes Stephen Freitas, spokesperson for the Outdoor Advertising Association of America (OAAA).